team-mayes/atesa/docs/troubleshooting.rst

 	.. figure:: _images/comana_good.png

-	This is an example of a good-looking, realistic committor analysis result.
-The model used to arrive at this result appears to be quite strong.
+	This is an example of an excellent committor analysis result.
+The model used to arrive at this result appears to be very strong.
 That the peak is not *quite* at 0.5 is of little consequence, and in fact to be expected when attempting to describe very high-dimensional systems with a relatively low-dimensional model.

 	.. figure:: _images/comana_bimodal.png